NYC is home to incredible architecture that many want to visit. That is why we’re sharing these famous skyscrapers in New York City.

 THE EMPIRE STATE BUILDING

-While it’s now an office building, you can still take a trip up to the top and see one of New York City’s most iconic view!
+While it’s now an office building, you can still take a trip up to the top and see one of New York City’s most iconic views; this is arguably the best observatory in New York City!
 However, entry can get a bit pricy.
 If you are looking to see sweeping views of NYC for a cheaper price, head to Rockefeller Center and go to the “Top of The Rock”.
 You can also enjoy there, a view OF the Empire State Building!
-In the winter time, take advantage of the ice rink below and the world famous Christmas tree.
+In the wintertime, take advantage of the ice rink below and the world-famous Christmas tree.

 ONE WORLD TRADE CENTER

 The One World Trade Center is a skyscraper built on the site of the original World Trade Center that was destroyed on September 11, 2001.
 Originally named the Freedom Tower, the building stands at 1776 feet tall to honor the year of the American Declaration of Independence.
 This is one of the newer towers that rest along the New York skyline, and one many Americans are very proud of after overcoming such grief and sadness.